safenetforum-community/NTracking/node-tools/README.md

 The utility needs some basic packages to function, you will need to install those first;

-`sudo apt install jq curl awk ps grep head sort`
+`sudo apt install parallel jq curl awk ps grep head sort`

 ### Running